Last Updated on

 Getting ripped, contrary to the common (uninformed) idea floating around on TV and online infomercials is a nutritional challenge more than it is a weight lifting, ab-crunching challenge.
 If you don’t follow a caloric deficit each and every day till you reach a 10% or lower bodyfat level, you won’t see your abs and you won’t have that ripped look.

-There are a number of reasons why both men and women might want to achieved a ripped look.
+There are a number of reasons why both men and women might want to achieve a ripped look.
 And believe me, it’s not an easy feat to achieve.
 But everyone can do it, with enough discipline.
 Once you have achieved it however, it’s MUCH less work to maintain a lower bodyfat level (generally 7% – 10%) than it is to actually get there.

 Other Factors That May Be Important to Getting Ripped

 The Lower you Go, The Harder It Gets: Getting to single digit bodyfat is a lot harder than getting to 10% bodyfat.
 In my own experience, it’s easier to go from 15% bodyfat to 10% bodyfat than it is to go from 10% to 6%.
 As stated in the article above, this is because your body adapts to your weight loss and pulls a bunch of metabolic tricks on you to keep the fat it has.
-This includes slowing your metabolism down, lowering your natural body movement during the day to scrimp on calories (called NEET), and increasing appetite levels.
+This includes slowing your metabolism down, lowering your natural body movement during the day to scrimp on calories (called NEET), and increasing appetite levels I downloaded Daniel Blake.

 Don’t Cut Too Many Calories: You can totally screw up your metabolism if your caloric deficit is too high.
 Common convention is to cut 500 calories a day, a figure which doesn’t deprive your body of too many calories.
 If you cut too many calories, your body can go into starvation mode, of which one nasty effect is your base metabolism can drop up to 40 percent.
 You also have to look at how much your weigh.
 If you are a 200lb man with a requirement of 2500 calories a day to lose weight, then 500 calories is a 20 percent deficit.
-But if you are a 150lb man with a caloric requirement of 1800 calories, a 500 calories a day deficit would be a 35% decrease in calories.
+But if you are a 150lb man with a caloric requirement of 1800 calories, 500 calorie a day deficit would be a 35% decrease in calories.

 I’ve found, based on experience, that it’s better to look keep your deficit between 10 – 30 percent rather than to apply a broad -500 deficit.
 The leaner and lighter you are, you’ll want to be more towards to lower end of the deficit while the heavier and higher bodyfat you are, you can scale towards the higher end without little side effects.